Groove-billed Toucanet

 - Average Weight: 150–200 g / 5.3–7.1 oz

-- Key Feature: Prominent longitudinal grooves on the upper mandible and a yellow-to-ivory bill with dark markings
+- Key Feature: Longitudinal grooves on the upper mandible and bare blue skin around the eyes

-- Primary Diet: Primarily Frugivore (also consumes insects, small lizards, and bird eggs)
+- Primary Diet: Primarily Frugivore (also consumes insects and small vertebrates)

-- Habitat: Humid montane forests, cloud forests, and forest edges
+- Habitat: Humid montane forests and forest edges

-- Social Structure: Pairs or small family groups
+- Social Structure: Small family groups or pairs

-- Nesting/Breeding: Tree cavities (often abandoned woodpecker holes)
+- Nesting/Breeding: Tree hollows and abandoned woodpecker holes

 - Conservation Status: Least Concern (LC)